Deanosim/docker-templates-unraid/README.md

 - Phantombot.xml

 ### Templates Modified by Me
-- NginxProxyManager.xml	(replaced the unraid app store verions docker repo url to the offical docker repo)
+- (I don't use this anymore) NginxProxyManager.xml	(replaced the unraid app store verions docker repo url to the offical docker repo)
+- Apt-Cacher-NG.xml (replaced the Unraid CA version with a more up to date docker image that doesn't get hash sum mismatch errors)